• Documentation

 Select the appropriate number [1-2] then [enter] (press 'c' to cancel):

-Make a choice that matches your needs and hit Enter
+Make a choice that matches your needs and hit Enter to continue.

 At this point the certificates are downloaded, installed, and loaded.
 Reload the web app in your web browser with https:// prefix to validate the set up.